Jason Aldean Opens 'SNL' With Surprise Performance of Tom Petty's 'I Won't Back Down' After Las Vegas Tragedy

 MORE: Jason Aldean's Pregnant Wife Brittany Opens Up About Vegas Shooting: 'We Were the Lucky Ones'

-The appearance comes on the night of one of Aldean's cancelled shows, which the 40-year-old musician decided not to go forward with in light of the traumatic shooting.
+The appearance came on the night of one of Aldean's cancelled shows, which the 40-year-old musician decided not to go forward with in light of the traumatic shooting.

 MORE: Jason Aldean Cancels Upcoming Shows After Las Vegas Tragedy